Andreas Matouschek, PhD

 Research Scientists & Staff

 Hello my name is Jacob Dylan Anguiano.
 I am in my second year here at the University of Texas at Austin.
-I am currently studying Advertising at the Stan Richards School.
+I as the Lab Manager.
+I graduated in December of 2020 with a Bachelors of Science in Advertising.
 I really enjoy the lab because it strays from what I am studying and really allows me to be diverse in my learning.
 I am glad to be here and look forward to a great semester and advancing year.

 Logan Spaller (Biochem)